tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 With the assignment added, you can move on to the next exercise.
 The users in the Azure AD group can be used to validate access to the new host pool in a later exercise.

-## Exercise 6: Create a host pool and assign pooled remote apps.
+## Exercise 6: Create a host pool from your custom image and assign pooled remote apps.

 Duration:  45 minutes